Besök din lokala sida för mer information och erbjudanden för din region

 “Controller” means the entity that determines the purposes and means of the Processing of Personal Data.

 “Customer Data” means what is defined in the Agreement as “Customer Data”, which may include Personal Data.

-“Data Protection Laws and Regulations” means GDPR, CCPA, and any other applicable data protection or privacy laws of any state or country, in each case as amended, consolidated, re-enacted or replaced from time to time, and to the extent applicable to the processing of Personal Data under the Agreement.
+“Data Protection Laws and Regulations” means GDPR, CCPA, UK GDPR (Data Protection Act 2018 and the GDPR as saved into United Kingdom law by virtue of Section 3 of the European Union (Withdrawal) Act 2018), Swiss Federal Act on Data Protection 1992, and any other applicable data protection or privacy laws of any state or country, in each case as amended, consolidated, re-enacted or replaced from time to time, and to the extent applicable to the processing of Personal Data under the Agreement.

 “Data Subject” means the identified or identifiable person to whom Personal Data relates.